czekem/excel_love/README.md

 * Make possibility in terms of workin on Power Bi files.

-* Allow edition of charts
+* Allow edition of charts.